NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ...but evidently some people think of other things.
 Those people are obviously wrong, but let's continue.
 When I'm not a walking zombie after reading a 10,000 word blog post some idiot wrote, I see monitoring as the process of keeping an eye on your stuff, like a security guard sitting at a desk full of cameras somewhere.
-Sometimes they fall asleep - that's monitoring going down.
+Sometimes they fall asleep--that's monitoring going down.
-Sometimes they're distracted with a doughnut delivery - that's an upgrade outage.
+Sometimes they're distracted with a doughnut delivery--that's an upgrade outage.
-Sometimes the camera is on a loop - I don't know where I was going with that one, but someone's probably robbing you.
+Sometimes the camera is on a loop--I don't know where I was going with that one, but someone's probably robbing you.
-And then you have the fire alarm, you don't need a human to trigger that.
+And then you have the fire alarm.
+You don't need a human to trigger that.
 The same applies when a door gets opened, maybe that's wired to a siren.
 Or maybe it's not.
 Or maybe the siren broke in 1984.

 I know what you're thinking: Nick, what the hell?
-My point is only that: monitoring any application isn't that much different from monitoring anything else.
+My point is only that monitoring any application isn't that much different from monitoring anything else.
 Some things you can automate.
 Some things you can't.
 Some things have thresholds for which alarms are valid.